rahra/libhpxml/README.md

 ## Author

-libhpxml is developed and maintained by Bernhard R. Fischer, 4096R/8E24F29D <bf@abenteuerland.at>.
+Libhpxml is developed and maintained by Bernhard R. Fischer, 4096R/8E24F29D <bf@abenteuerland.at>.

 ## License